Jessi0803/Bad_Habit_Breaker/README.md

 # 🚫 Habit Breaker

-**An AI-powered Chrome extension that monitors your browsing habits and intervenes when you're getting distracted — with real human voices.**
+**An AI-powered multi-platform system that monitors your app usage across Desktop, Mobile, and Browser — with financial incentives and real human voices.**

+**Version 2.0** - Extended with Desktop App, Mobile App, Stripe Payments, UberEats Rewards, and Virtual Tour

 Built for **ElevenLabs AI Hackathon** | **December 2025**